aaronkurz/hitl-ab-bpm/source/backend/README.md

 as a linter.
 You can check you local code changes using pylint with the `../../.pylintrc` configuration file.
 In the CI pipeline, pylint will check compliance of the backend code.
 Only if there are no issues can a PR then be merged onto the main branch.
-To run the checks locally, either use an extension for your IDE or run the following commands:
+To run the checks locally, either use an extension for your IDE or run the following commands (while being in the root directory of the repo):

 `pip install pylint`

 `pylint --rcfile ./.pylintrc ./source/backend`

+Note that the rules regarding docstrings and type annotations are probably a bit too strong for flask endpoint functions, you can disable the too strict rules there by pasting this comment above those
+functions:

+`# pylint: disable=missing-return-doc, missing-return-type-doc`